Empirical Likelihood-Based Fairness Auditing: Distribution-Free Certification and Flagging: Flagging performance disparities

 \section{Flagging performance disparities}

 The previous section investigates collective fairness assessment across all subgroups.
-To identify which specific subgroups exhibit significant performance disparities, we develop a methodology to flag individual subgroups with performance disparities in this section.
-This setting formulates a multiple testing problem.
-It may happen that when testing many subgroups simultaneously, some may be incorrectly flagged as unfair simply by chance.
-To address this, we aim to achieve asymptotic control of the false discovery rate (FDR), which bounds the expected proportion of incorrectly flagged subgroups.
-As established in \cite{BenjaminiHochberg1995}, FDR control requires:
+To identify which specific subgroups are discriminated against, we develop a methodology to flag individual subgroups with performance disparities in this section.
+This setting can be formulated as a multiple testing problem.
+It may happen that when testing many subgroups simultaneously, some may be falsely flagged as unfair simply by chance.
+To address this, we aim to achieve asymptotic control of the false flagging rate (FFR), which bounds the expected proportion of false-flagged subgroups.
+As established in \cite{BenjaminiHochberg1995}, FFR control requires:

-A widely adopted strategy for achieving FDR control is the Benjamini–Hochberg (BH) procedure, which uses $p$-values for each subgroup while controlling the proportion of false discoveries.
+A widely adopted strategy for achieving FFR control is the Benjamini–Hochberg (BH) procedure, which uses $p$-values for each subgroup while controlling the proportion of false discoveries.
 Our flagging method employs $p$-values derived from the asymptotic theory of empirical likelihood for each subgroup.
 Subgroups whose corresponding null hypotheses are rejected are flagged and deemed unfair.

-To broaden the applicability of empirical likelihood-based fairness auditing, we consider four frameworks targeting different practical scenarios:
+To broaden the applicability of empirical likelihood-based fairness auditing, we consider two different practical scenarios: